-You'll love these Gluten Free Chicken and Waffles.
-They're super delicious, flavored with jerk spices, and easy to make.
+These Gluten Free Chicken and Waffles are super delicious, flavored with jerk spices, and easy to make.

 Now that's a challenge!